shd101wyy/ribbit/README.md

 	* https://faucet.metamask.io/ and click `Send me 1 test ether!`
 3. Visit http://shd101wyy.github.io/ribbit/ to start using ribbit.
 The first time you visit ribbit website, it will ask you to finish a signup.
 Simply finish the form and then click `Publish profile to blockchain` button to create your account.
 Wait for a few minutes until the transaction finishes, then refresh your browser.

-> You may notice the `MetaMask` window pop up when you click `Publish profile to blockchain` button, that is because writing data to blockchain isn't free.
+> You may notice the `MetaMask` window pops up when you click `Publish profile to blockchain` button, that is because writing data to blockchain isn't free.
 You would have to pay for the miner to execute the transaction.
 You only need to change the `Gas Price` field in the MetaMask window.
-The higher `Gas Price` you set, the faster the transaction will finish.
+The higher `Gas Price` you set, the faster the transaction will be executed.

 ## Make a post

+To make post, click the green `Ribbit` button.

 Posts in ribbit are writtein in Markdown.
 There are two types of posts now: